SanHalacoglu/GameOn/documentation/M3_Requirements_and_Design.md

     - **Many-to-many matching**: Unlike traditional Gale-Shapley (one-to-one), this involves grouping multiple users.
     - **Dynamic group formation**: Instead of ranking users, groups fill up based on availability, requiring a mechanism for reassignment.
     - **Fairness and stability**: Users must be placed in the best possible group without needing an explicit ranking system.
+    - **Real time matchmaking**: The algorithm must match people in real-time as they join or leave the queue.
 - **Design**:
     - **Input**:
         1. A list of users with: